-Executive Director - Melissa Norton, MSLD
+Executive Director - Melissa Valcourt, MSLD

 Melissa is a potential member of the Board of Directors for Next Step in Lebanon and their sister organization Stepping Stone Drop-In Center in Claremont, NH.
 Melissa has served as the Board Secretary for the Claremont Soup Kitchen & Food Pantry as well as becoming the Interim Financial Director when needed.
 She has done volunteer work for Turning Points Network, Workplace Success, and Shinning Success in Claremont, NH.
 Melissa loves to give back to her community.